The Seals, the Trumpets, & the Bowls (2)

 In the previous Note I shared that the seals, the trumpets, and the bowls in Revelation are all real things, not mere symbols.
-(See “The Seals, the Trumpets, & the Bowls – 1.”)
-And I have to say that after working on that Note, I had a deep feeling myself of just how real God’s administration in the spiritual realm is.
+(See) And I have to say that after working on that Note, I had a deep feeling myself of just how real God’s administration in the spiritual realm is.

 Yet, in addition to being real things, they also have a spiritual significance, which we should seek to understand.
 This will give us a much better grasp of the book of Revelation as a whole.